hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 `escape-filename to-loca-file my-file` is too long for me.

 [12:02:39](#N70HXd1hgRgk3v7cOZzoqU_fWqrgHZChlwdYncMFBlE) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-On the other side, changing these functions now would be breaking change, because if someone depends on quoting now, with escaped chars it would not work anymoreÌ†ΩÌ∏ï
+On the other side, changing these functions now would be breaking change, because if someone depends on quoting now, with escaped chars it would not work anymoreüòï

 [12:08:47](#OsfGpMB9SDFWmrsYb4BBOUxlZTEkvfOx7d_FqHrlzpw) <hiiamboris (NOT THIS ONE)>:
 I don't even think a general purpose language should provide filename escaping rules for a particular program.